The Physiotherapy Clinics

 Our Women’s Health Specialist Physiotherapy Service offers evidence-based interventions to resolve or manage pelvic floor and women’s health conditions.
 Let us help you get back to doing the things that you enjoy.
 Don’t suffer in silence and don’t put up with it!

-Physiotherapy plays a vital role in different life stages such as pregnancy, postpartum revery, menopause and general musculoskeletal health like low back, hip or tail-bone pain.
-By addressing pelvic floor dysfunction, managing pregnancy-related issues, aiding in osteoporosis prevention and management of symptoms and providing post-surgery or injury recovery, physiotherapy plays a critical role in maintaining and restoring women’s physical and mental health
+By addressing pelvic floor dysfunction, managing pregnancy-related issues, aiding in osteoporosis prevention or managing symptoms and providing post-surgery or injury recovery, physiotherapy plays a critical role in maintaining and restoring women’s physical and mental health.

 Elaine Miller, Our Women's Health Specialist